 They can only result in fires if their switches have malfunctioned or are defective, causing the appliance to overheat, resulting in fires.

 Electric fan heaters are faster in heating a room as they can do it in minutes.
 Their fans quickly spread the heat throughout the air of the space.

-Oil heaters, are slow to heat and can take up to 30 minutes to get a room fully warm.
+Oil heaters are slow to heat and can take up to 30 minutes to warm a room.
 However, the advantage is that the heat can last a lot longer than that from electric heaters.

 7. Health concerns

 There are thousands of electric fan heater models to choose from.
-You are, therefore, more likely to find a model that fits your personal choice and taste.
+Therefore, you will likely find a model that fits your choice and taste.

-For oil heaters, the choices are limited, and you will have to compromise with the available appliances.
+The choices for oil heaters are limited, and you must compromise with the available appliances.